 Both cities indicated to RSG that they were interested in expanding their respective SOIs to include the Crosby Property for both economic development and natural conservation goals.
 After RSG finished the interview process, the cities jointly sent LAFCO a letter dated December 26, 2023 expressing a desire to work together to propose an SOI update that will link the two communities, maintain open space, and ensure orderly and visually attractive development.
-The cities are aiming to identify any changes to their respective jurisdictional boundaries by summer of 2024.
+On November 5, voters will decide whether to allow Dublin City Council the authority to approve limited development of the Crosby property along a future extension of Dublin Boulevard with a ballot measure titled "Dublin Traffic Relief, Clean Air/Open Space Preservation Measure."
 While these cities discuss their goals for this area, RSG is recommending that LAFCO not make any changes to the SOI of either city at this time.